Intellia Therapeutics Inc. (NTLA) Shares Down Despite Recent Market Volatility

 After a stumble in the market that brought NTLA to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -52.72% of loss for the given period.

-Volatility was left at 5.74%, however, over the last 30 days, the volatility rate increased by 5.06%, as shares sank -4.60% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.09% upper at present.
+Volatility was left at 5.78%, however, over the last 30 days, the volatility rate increased by 6.04%, as shares sank -5.69% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.77% lower at present.

 Insider Trading